 - 47.1 The officials shall have the power to make decisions on infractions of the rules committed either within or outside the boundary line including the scorer's table, the team benches and the areas immediately behind the lines. - 47.2 The officials blow their whistles when an infraction of the rules occurs, a period ends or the officials find it necessary to interrupt the game.
-The officials shall not blow their whistles after a successful field goal, a successful free throw or when the ball becomes live. - 47.3 When deciding on a personal contact or violation, the officials shall, in each instance, have regard to and weigh the following fundamental principles: - The spirit and intent of the rules and the need to uphold the integrity of the game. - Consistency in the application of the concept of 'advantage/disadvantage', whereby the officials should not seek to interrupt the flow of the game unnecessarily in order to penalise personal contact that is incidental and which does not give the player responsible an advantage nor place his opponent at a disadvantage. - Consistency in the application of common sense to each game, bearing in mind the abilities of the players concerned and their attitude and conduct during the game. - Consistency in the maintenance of a balance between game control and game flow, having a 'feeling' for what the participants are trying to do and calling what is right for the game. - 47.4 Should a protest be filed by one of the teams, the referee (commissioner, if present) shall, within the hour following the end of playing time, report the protest to the organising body of the competition. - 47.5 If an official is injured or for any other reason cannot continue to perform his duties within five (5) minutes of the incident, the game shall be resumed.
+The officials shall not blow their whistles after a successful field goal, a successful free throw or when the ball becomes live. - 47.3 When deciding on a personal contact or violation, the officials shall, in each instance, have regard to and weigh the following fundamental principles: - The spirit and intent of the rules and the need to uphold the integrity of the game. - Consistency in the application of the concept of 'advantage', whereby the officials should not seek to interrupt the flow of the game unnecessarily in order to penalise personal contact that is incidental and which does not give the player responsible an advantage nor place his opponent at a disadvantage. - Consistency in the application of common sense to each game, bearing in mind the abilities of the players concerned and their attitude and conduct during the game. - Consistency in the maintenance of a balance between game control and game flow, having a 'feeling' for what the participants are trying to do and calling what is right for the game. - 47.4 Should a protest be filed by one of the teams, the referee (commissioner, if present) shall, within the hour following the end of playing time, report the protest to the organising body of the competition. - 47.5 If an official is injured or for any other reason cannot continue to perform his duties within five (5) minutes of the incident, the game shall be resumed.
 The other official will officiate alone until the end of the game, unless there is the possibility of replacing the injured official with a qualified substitute official.
-After consulting with the commissioner, the other official will decide upon the possible replacement. - 47.6 For all international games, if verbal communication is necessary to make a decision clear, it shall be conducted in English.
+After consulting with the commissioner, the other official will decide upon the possible replacement. - 47.6 For all international games, if verbal communication is necessary to make a decision clear, it shall be conducted in English. - 47.7 Each official has the power to make decisions within the limits of his duties, but has no authority to disregard or question decisions made by the other official(s).